davidbonn/pi-cv-env/README.md

 There is also an `everything.sh` script that runs the above, use it if you are brave.
 Takes a little over four hours on a 1GB Pi4.

+There are `ro` and `rw` aliases included that enable read-write mode or reset to read-only mode.
+Before you make any changes to the filesystem you MUST run `rw`.
+Logging out will reset it to read-only, or you can use the included `ro` alias.

 ## Stuff not fully done